GeniXiong/Data-Visualization-Project/README.md

  * Different colors classifies urc degree.

 ### Future Work
- * It will have a stack layout values of ucr for data, not a whole block.
+ * It will have a stack layout values of ucr for data, instead of a whole block.
  * It will highlight the crimes in a certain region when mouse hovers in this region.

 ## Project 2 - Seattle House Report 2015